|Nutrition Facts (per serving)|

 Generously grease and flour a Bundt cake or one-piece tube cake pan.
-Make sure you cover all of the nooks and crannies.
+Make sure you cover all of the nooks and crannies of the cake pan.

 In a mixing bowl, combine the flour, 1 1/2 cups of brown sugar, baking soda, 1/2 teaspoon of salt, and spices.
 Stir to blend thoroughly.
 Add the 1/2 cup of melted butter and vegetable oil and beat until blended.